 The best Arctic expedition cruises that sail this iconic sea

 The Northwest Passage is the iconic arctic sea route between the Atlantic and the Pacific.
-There’s no single defined route through the hundreds of Arctic islands, and many lives were lost trying to navigate through the treacherous, ice-bound narrows.
+There’s no single defined route through the hundreds of Arctic islands, and many lives were lost trying to navigate through the treacherous, ice-bound narrows, including the Franklin expedition.
 It wasn’t until 1906 that Roald Amundsen made a successful voyage between the oceans.

 Interesting facts about Northwest Passage

-Our expert guide says: “The Northwest Passage is a fabulous route, with loads of opportunity to see not only “must-see” arctic animals like polar bears and the arctic whale species, but also to learn about the Inuit people who live along its shores.”
+Our expert guide says: “The Northwest Passage is a fabulous route, with loads of opportunity to see not only “must-see” arctic animals like polar bears and the Narwhal, and a range of birds including the Snow Goose, but also to learn about the infamous Franklin expedition and to meet the Inuit people who live along its shores.”